laurensdewaele/laurens.codes/content_draft/blog.md

 }
 ```

 - Save blogpost into a blogposts.json file.
-This for eventually adding a SPA feel to the website and for rebuilding the html if you want to change the generic html.
+This for eventually adding a SPA feel to the website and for rebuilding the html after you change the generic html.

 ```javascript
 const blogpost = {